Yucco-K/react-native-todo-app/docs/support.md

 - Apple Sign-In

 **Q: I forgot my password.
 How do I reset it?**
-A: Currently, password reset is not available in the app.
-Please contact support at yukig0527@icloud.com with your registered email address.
+A: On the login screen, tap "Forgot Password?" link (if available), or contact support at yukig0527@icloud.com with your registered email address for assistance.

 **Q: How do I delete my account?**
 A: